kennyrnwilson/react/docs/examples/rendering-basics/README.md

 # Rendering Basics
-To highlight the basics of React rendering this project contains a simple React app that consists of two components; a RootComponent and a Child Components.
+To highlight the basics of React rendering this project contains a simple React app that consists of a single component; a RootComponent and a Child Components.
 See [RootComponent.tsx](./src/RootComponent.tsx).
 We can visualize our components and the DOM elements logically as depicted in the following diagram.

 ![components.png](./docs/images/components.png)